 - A prompt will appear with two options, Keep My Files or Remove Everything.
 Choosing Remove Everything will delete all data and prepare your device for selling or recycling.
 Keep My Files will preserve your files.

 - Turn the Data Erasure toggle switch to on.

 - A prompt will appear that says, “Remove files and clean the drive.
 This may take hours, but will make it harder to recover files.”
 Click Next.

 - Click the Reset button.
 This will remove all personal files and user accounts on the PC, any changes made to settings, and all apps and games.

 If you have more than one drive on your laptop, we suggest removing your files from all drives for the most security.
 Your laptop will continue to reset for the next couple hours to make sure there are no recoverable files from the hard drive disk, and will download a clean version of Windows 10.

-Contact us for more information about how we can help your organization collect and store, recycle or dispose of electronic devices at end-of-life.
-Make sure to connect with us on Facebook, Twitter, Instagram and LinkedIn to learn more about our services and stay up to date with our mission.
+Contact us for more information about how we can help your organization collect and store, recycle or dispose of electronic devices at end-of-life, like your Microsoft laptop PCs.